bajamircea/bajamircea.github.io/_posts/2016-03-25-specialop-lifetime-syntax.markdown

 };
 {% endhighlight %}

-The initialization section for a constructor is used to initialize: base class(es), member variables, or delegate to another of the constructors of the class.
+The initialization section for a constructor is used to initialize things before the body is exectued.
+You can initialize base class(es), member variables, or delegate to another of the constructors of the class.

 ## Constructor usage thricks

-The first one is that **if the constructor accepts one argument most of the time you want to make it an explicit**.
-That is because most of the time you want code as below to fail to compile.
+The first one is that **if the constructor (other than copy and move) accepts one argument, most of the time you want to make it explicit**.
+That is because most of the time you want code as below to fail to compile by preventing automatic conversion from the argument of the constructor.

 {% highlight c++ linenos %}
 struct X